-The EI Undergraduate Fellows program offers a select group of Gettysburg College students the chance to develop their leadership skills and grow in their knowledge and understanding of public policy.
-Fellows serve on the Eisenhower Institute's College Advisory Council, act as liaisons for assigned Institute events at both office locations, and serve as hosts for campus visitors.
+The EI Undergraduate Fellows Program offers a select group of Gettysburg College students the chance to develop their leadership skills and grow in their knowledge and understanding of public policy.
+Fellows act as liaisons for assigned Institute events at both office locations, and serve as hosts for campus visitors.
 Students engage fully in the planning and promotion of specific programs and projects.
-They are responsible for selecting, developing, and promoting a public policy theme with programming in both Washington, D.C. and in Gettysburg.
+They are responsible for selecting, developing, and promoting a public policy theme with programming in both Gettysburg and Washington, D.C.

-During the 2014-2015 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows are studying National Security and Intelligence issues.
-The Fellows will be holding a series of panel discussions and lectures as part of EI's "Intelligence and National Security Series" throughout the year at Gettysburg College.
+During the 2018-2019 academic year, the EI Undergraduate Fellows will study Common Security and Common Prosperity under the guidance of Dr. Brendan Cushing-Daniels, the Harold G. Evans Chair of Eisenhower Leadership Studies.
+The Fellows will hold a series of panel discussions and lectures throughout the year at Gettysburg College.

 Danielle Keim ‘15 is serving as a Talent Consulting Analyst at Mercer LLC in Philadelphia, Pennsylvania.